lawik/notes/Blog - Unpacking Elixir - Web Framework.md

 ## Web servers

-Historically Phoenix has leaned on a web server called Cowboy written in Erlang.
+Historically Phoenix has leaned on a web server called [Cowboy](https://ninenines.eu/docs/en/cowboy/2.10/guide/) written in Erlang.
 It has been a very reliable workhorse for a long time and has done well in that role.
 It connects to Plug via the `plug_cowboy` library.
-Increasingly I see projects pick up Bandit which is intended to be a replacement written in Elixir.
-This both allows the community a lower barrier to contribution as more people in the Elixir space know Elixir than Erlang.
-It also has some nuanced effects on how development is done.
-I neither want to or have room to unpack that here.
+Increasingly I see projects pick up [Bandit](https://hexdocs.pm/bandit/Bandit.html) which is intended to be a replacement written in Elixir.
+This allows the community a lower barrier to contribution as more people in the Elixir space know Elixir than Erlang.
+There is more to it as well.
 We covered some of that in [an episode of BEAM Radio](https://www.beamrad.io/53) if you are curious.
 Supposedly Bandit also benchmarks as a bit faster than Cowboy which is of course a nice perk.

 Something these web servers have in common is that they are not your Ruby or Python application web servers.
 No reverse proxy required unless you want one.
 They can actually be trusted to do real frontline work.
 Erlang was built for it.